 Various groups of common words on Clozemaster.

 If you’d like more structure in your studies, consider taking an online course.
 There are a ton of these, so you won’t be short on choice, and there’s probably something out there you’ll find appealing.
 We’ve compiled our top picks for Spanish courses in this post, but we’ll also look at a few great options below.

-In addition to the above courses, you might consider one of the many apps available for learning Spanish.
+In addition to courses, you might consider one of the many apps available for learning Spanish.
 Many courses are available as apps, but there are also those with narrower focuses that may appeal to you.
-Check out our list of top choices for Spanish apps in this post.
+Check out our list of top choices for Spanish apps.

 To speak, or not to speak, that is the question for some beginners.
 Or maybe more commonly: how much should you be speaking?

 There isn’t a universal answer here — you’ll have to take into account your goals, previous language experience, and learning style.
 Popular polyglot Luca Lampariello goes into detail about this in his video.

 As far as actually getting speaking practice, let’s look at some advice as well as some tools you can use:

 Whether you realize it or not, this is a totally normal and common practice among language learners.
 It can help you make a physical connection to Spanish, help you grow comfortable producing the sounds, and highlight words or phrases you should learn.
 Here’s Rob MacPherson’s take on learning to speak without speaking to people.

 Pronunciation is an important part of speaking, but learning it can be difficult.
 This is especially true when you’re just beginning and not accustomed to hearing or producing Spanish sounds.
 But, a little bit of pronunciation confidence can go a long way in making your speaking practice more effective.